From Revolutionary Outcast to a Man of God: Dostoevsky at 200

 NOTE: The easiest way to access the Main Library Gallery is via the north entrance of the Main Library.

 Admission is free.
 No appointments are needed.
 Walk in during open hours.
-Classes may occasionally be visiting the gallery during open hours.
+Classes may occasionally be visiting during open hours.

 Please follow current campus COVID-19 guidelines when visiting.